Joint Degree JM/MBA

 Students must apply to the business school and law school separately.
-If a student is accepted to both programs, they can enroll in the MBA/JM program.
+If a student is accepted to both programs, they can enroll in the JM/MBA.
 We look at test scores, GPA, work experience, essays, recommendations and interview when evaluating candidates.

 Applicants to Goizueta Business School are required to take the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
 Candidates should prepare vigorously for the quantitative portion of the test as candidates are expected to exceed the 50th percentile on the quantitative section of the exam.
 Most of our students score at the 75-80th percentile.
 Please visit our Frequently Asked Questions regarding test scores if you have additional questions.

 Every applicant who submits a completed application by the Round 3 deadline and is admitted to Goizueta is automatically reviewed for merit-based, school-funded scholarships.
 No separate application is required; merit-based awards typically range from 20% to full tuition.
 If a student receives a scholarship, it only applies to the semesters that they are enrolled in the Business School.

 In addition, the law school awards The Rothfeder Scholarship, made possible by Alan E. and Myrna Rothfeder.
 It is awarded to an enrolled JD/MBA student based on academic achievement, character, and leadership ability.

 If you are a current law school student, please remember that the Admissions Committee will most likely want to review your law school grades thus far before making a decision on your application.
 We do not suggest that you rush the application process to make the early decision deadline.
 Your time will be better spent preparing for your law school finals and achieving the best grades possible.
 Students should have performed well in their first semester, and we prefer students to be ranked in the top 1/3 of their law school class.
 The semester break can be used for completing your application.